Exhibitions provide a unique opportunity to display your product or service to large numbers of potential customers.

 Make sure you book a space suitable for your proposed display

 - Stands with more frontage are likely to attract more attention but will be more expensive.

 - Try to get near a main aisle, and think about footfall.
-You can see how the crowd moves by attending an exhibition at that venue.
+Check how the crowd moves by attending an exhibition at the venue.

 - A spot near a café or other meeting point could be a good place to have a stand.

-- Ensure that your name is included in all the organisers' promotional materials (see Exhibition promotion).
+- Ensure your name, logo and company messaging is included in promotional materials and mailings (see Exhibition promotion).